Konosprod/JishoSearchPluginFirefox/README.md

 #Jisho Search Plugin
-Allow the user to search terms directly on Jisho dictionary
+Allows the user to search selected text on a webpage directly on Jisho dictionary